Community Arts Foundation Brings Girls’ Voices To The Stage Across Nigeria

 These live artistic engagements function as structured participatory platforms enabling girls and young people to express lived experience, explore identity, and engage with social realities affecting their communities through creative expression.

-The foundation’s early curatorial activity began in Egbema communities, where initial live arts engagements were introduced at grassroots level.
-From this base, its practice expanded into other communities within Imo State, and further across the Orashi region and additional communities in Rivers State, reflecting a sustained growth of participatory arts engagement across diverse local contexts in Nigeria.
+Its early curatorial activity began in Egbema communities, where initial live arts engagements were introduced at grassroots level.
+From this base, its practice expanded into other communities within Imo State, and further across the Orashi region and additional communities in Rivers State, reflecting sustained growth of participatory arts engagement across diverse local contexts in Nigeria.

 The organisation’s curatorial approach reflects an emerging model of grassroots participatory performance practice in which live arts are embedded within community contexts as a means of engaging lived realities rather than abstract representation.
 It demonstrates how performance can function as both an artistic and socially engaged practice, particularly in contexts where girls and young people are often underrepresented in public cultural spaces.